Cookie | Duration | Description |

 NEAFS

 Our NEAFS sticks that use the same technology as heated tobacco products are a great choice if you not only want to avoid polluting the planet with electronic waste, but also for all those looking to rely less on tobacco altogether.
-We use premium tea leaves instead of tobacco leaves in our heated cigarette sticks, which come in a variety of flavours, such as strawberry, coffee, or mojito.
+We use tobacco-free ingredients in our heated cigarette sticks, which come in a variety of flavours, such as strawberry, coffee, or mojito.

 Given the amount of pollution that the tobacco industry is responsible for, NEAFS can actually be considered a more environmentally mindful option for smokers who want to break away from tobacco but still retain the feeling they get when puffing on a traditional cigarette.